marsonwork/Black-Box/How-to-Start-Black-Box.md

 ## Step 2:

 Attach the Argon Fan Hat along with External HDD on USB 3.0 port.
+Argon Fan hat will work at 50% speed by default, in order to configure and use its all functionality you can refer to Argon-Fan-Hat section under Initial-Setup.

 ## Step 3: